MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`checkStyleRunAnalysis`** - **Run Checkstyle**<br>
 Input alias: `checkstyleAnalysisEnabled`. `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Run the Checkstyle tool with the default Sun checks.
-If no checkstyle configuration is specified in the pom.xml file, default Sun checks will be used.
+Runs the Checkstyle tool with the default Sun checks.
+If no Checkstyle configuration is specified in the `pom.xml` file, default Sun checks are used.
 Results are uploaded as build artifacts.
 <!-- :::editable-content-end::: -->
 <br>